MaeDj/MaeDj/README.md

 - I'm Maé Dugoua-Jacques
 - I'm in second year of Bachelor's degree in MIASHS (matematics and computer science for Human sciences) in IDMC at Nancy,France
 - I'm interested in TAL and linguistics especially sementic and experimental
-- I’m currently learning JAVA and C
+- I’m currently learning JAVA and C and python
 - How to reach me: mae.dugoua-jacques9@etu.univ-lorraine

 <!---